 We are gradually lifting Covid restrictions and looking forward to getting together again.
-General meetings will still be via Zoom for the near future.
+General meetings are in-person at the Fire House or via Zoom for the near future.
 You will be contacted to attend in person or by Zoom if you prefer.

 Check calendar for upcoming social events: